Brazil

 Health Insurance Benefits in Brazil

-There is no entitlement to unpaid time off, since in all cases of illness or injury, employees are entitled to paid time off.
+• There is no specific entitlement to unpaid time off for health reasons in Brazil.
+In cases of illness or injury, employees are entitled to paid time off.

-When the INSS pension is lower than the employee’s last salary, some collective agreements establish an additional payment by the employer during the time off.
+• In cases where the INSS pension is lower than the employee’s last salary, some collective agreements may establish additional payments by the employer during the time off.

 Additional Benefits in Brazil

-Employment agreements, policies, handbooks, and/or collective bargaining agreements may provide other benefits.
+• Employment agreements, policies, handbooks, and collective bargaining agreements may provide additional benefits beyond the statutory requirements.

 Brazilian Holidays